 Tim Challies has a good article refuting the false social gospel teaching that the Bible promotes redistributing the wealth.

 These “all things sexual” titillation sermons so many churches are advertising reflect exactly what Midwest Christian Outreach calls “Parasitic Evangelism.”
 It’s all about trying to be like the world and believing that will win people to Christ.
-Which is nonsense, of course, but it sure seems to sell T-shirts!

 When the Christian faith has nothing to offer but to be the same as unbelievers, then there is great difficulty in getting the world to hear the Gospel.

 I have read some criticism of this “Bible” in the past, and reported on what I read four years ago when the book was new.
 I finally got around to getting a copy and reading it for myself so as to make a better assessment of it.